TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/ipc.md

 - Applications, typically in user space, can access this RP Message kernel module using the `rpmsg_char` character driver in user space.
 - **Processor SDK Linux** provides a user space `rpmsg_char` library which gives simplified APIs to send and receive messages to other CPUs using RP Message.
+- SafeIPC cannot be used to communicate with Linux core.
 \endcond

 ### Important usage points